DanielMA7/learning-diary/README.md

 - Familiarise myself with the using the terminal in VScode
 - Deploy my Hobby pages site live using Github Pages

+## Thursday 3rd November 2022
+- Today I was able to familiarise myself with using the terminal in VScode